Strata Tower (Oklahoma City)

 In September 2020 the State of Oklahoma purchased the building and renamed it to the Oklahoma Commons.
 In June 2021, it was renamed to Strata Tower at Oklahoma Commons.

 After the state government departments moved in, government workers criticized the complex for not being accessible to people with a disability.
-The complaints have focused on parking and other issues.
+The complaints focused on parking and other issues.

 History

 Until 2008, the building was known as the Kerr-McGee Tower.
 The former oil and gas company Kerr-McGee Corporation constructed the building in 1971 and the tower served as its corporate headquarters.
-The Kerr-McGee building was sold to Chesapeake Energy in August, 2006 after Kerr-McGee Corp was acquired by Anadarko Petroleum.
-Chesapeake Energy then sold the building to SandRidge Energy in July, 2007.
+The Kerr-McGee building was sold to Chesapeake Energy in August 2006 after Kerr-McGee Corp was acquired by Anadarko Petroleum.
+Chesapeake Energy then sold the building to SandRidge Energy in July 2007.

 Architecture

 The building received a "25-Year Award of Excellence" from the American Institute of Architects, Oklahoma Chapter, in November 1999.
 In 1991, architects Frankfurt-Short-Bruza Associates were recognized as "Firm of the Year" by the American Institute of Architects' Central Oklahoma chapter.
-The renovation and adjacent buildings were honored in 2012 by the American Institute of Architects.
+The 2010 renovation, its architects, and adjacent buildings were recognized in 2012 by the American Institute of Architects.